Food micro-areas

 • Add Wynwood and Design District when the daytime plan wants art, bakery, tacos, or a stronger dinner anchor.

-• Add Little Havana only when the Calle Ocho block is the main cultural stop.
+• Add Little Havana only when the Calle Ocho block is the main cultural stop, not an extra afterthought.

 If the hotel is on Miami Beach

-Let South Beach carry the food plan and keep one mainland block optional.
+Let South Beach carry the food plan and keep one mainland block optional for daylight.

 If the weekend is mainland-led